tpg/deadbolt/README.md

 ## Permissions

-Permissions are defined in the `permissions.php` config file,  in the appropriately named `$permissions` array.
+Permissions are defined in the `deadbolt.php` config file,  in the appropriately named `$permissions` array.
 Permissions can be named anything you like, for example:

 ```php
 $permissions = [